 The LG 27UK650 delivers great gaming performance for PC gamers.
 It supports FreeSync, great if you have an AMD graphics card, or even if you want to hook up your Xbox One S/X. It has a fast response time, and motion looks great with very little blur, but this may bother some people as it only has a 60 Hz refresh rate, so fast motion isn't very smooth.

 Unfortunately, it doesn't look as good in a dark room, as there is some clouding and flashlighting when viewed in a dark room.
 Overall, it is a very versatile monitor that should please most people.

-If you want the best 1080p PC Gaming monitor, check out the BenQ Zowie XL2540.
-The XL2540 is an excellent gaming monitor, with great features for PC gamers.
+If you want the best 1080p PC gaming monitor, check out the BenQ Zowie XL2540.
+It is an excellent gaming monitor, with great features for PC gamers.
 It has an incredibly fast 240 Hz refresh rate for the most responsive gaming experience possible, and it supports FreeSync VRR.

 The Zowie XL2540 has an impressively fast response time, so motion looks stunning.
 It also has an optional black frame insertion feature that can further improve motion performance.
 It doesn't have many additional gaming features, but it does have a 'Black eQualizer' mode that can improve visibility in dark scenes.
 It also has a convenient external controller that allows you to quickly switch between different picture presets.